sunpy/sunpy/sunpy/CITATION.rst

 Acknowledging or Citing SunPy
 =============================

-If you use SunPy in your scientific work, we would appreciate citing it in your publications.
+If you use a SunPy library in your scientific work, we would appreciate citing it in your publications.
-The continued growth and development of SunPy is dependent on the community being aware of SunPy.
+The continued growth and development of **sunpy** and the SunPy Project is dependent on the community being aware of SunPy.

 Citing SunPy in Publications
 ----------------------------

 Please add the following line within your methods, conclusion or acknowledgements sections:

-   *This research used version X.Y.Z (software citation) of the SunPy open source software package (project citation).*
+   *This research used version X.Y.Z (software citation) of the sunpy open source software package (project citation).*

 The project citation should be to the `SunPy paper`_, and the software citation should be the specific `Zenodo DOI`_ for the version used in your work.